pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 opportunity to examine one for the first time, each reached a different conclusion based upon the part of the elephant he examined.
 The first felt the trunk and thought the elephant was like a snake.
 Another felt the tusk and thought it was like a spear.
-Yet another felt the tail and thought it was like a rope.
-The blind monk who felt the leg thought it was like a tree.
-The one who felt the ear thought it was like a fan.
-The last felt the side and thought the elephant was like a wall.
+The third felt the tail and thought it was like a rope.
+Yet another felt the leg thought it was like a tree.
+The monk who felt the ear thought the elephant was like a fan.
+The last felt the side and thought it was like a wall.
 Each was right about what he perceived, but all were wrong about the elephant!
 Not one had a correct understanding of the whole.

 Like the blind monks in this parable, people bring their own unique perspectives to the idea of the Scholarly Commons.
 But it is precisely because